-For the year ended December 31, 2021, the District amended its General Fund budget from \$97,201 to \$97,246 for transfers to Three Springs No. 3 in excess of those anticipated and the Debt Service Fund budget from \$1,113,318 to \$1,174,307 for debt interest payments in excess of those anticipated.
+For the year ended December 31, 2021, the District amended its Debt Service Fund budget from \$58,364 to \$184,646 for the issuance of debt that had not been anticipated.

 b.
 TABOR Amendment

 In November 1992, Colorado voters amended Article X of the Colorado Constitution by adding section 20; commonly known as the Taxpayer's Bill of Rights ("TABOR").
 TABOR contains revenue, spending, tax and debt limitations that apply to the State of Colorado and local governments.
 TABOR requires, with certain exceptions, advance voter approval of any new tax, tax rate increase, mill levy above that for the prior year, extension of any expiring tax, or tax policy changes directly causing a net tax revenue gain to any local government.